Spain's Socialists and Podemos reach preliminary coalition deal | DW | 12.11.2019

 The Spanish Socialists have reached an initial agreement to work towards forming a minority government with left-wing populists Podemos.
-The two parties' seats still fall 21 short of the amount needed for a majority.
+With a deal, the two parties' seats still fall 21 short of a majority.

 Prime Minister Pedro Sanchez, of Spain's Socialist PSOE party, and Unidas Podemos leader Pablo Iglesias struck a deal on Tuesday to form a minority coalition.